NeurodataWithoutBorders/nwb-overview/docs/source/extensions_tutorial/7_publishing_extensions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :ndx-catalog:`NDX Catalog <>` serves as a central, community-led catalog for extensions to the NWB data standard.
+The NDX Catalog manages basic metadata about extensions while ownership of the source repositories for the extensions remain with the developers.
 To publish your extension on the catalog:

 1. Fork the `staged-extensions <https://github.com/nwb-extensions/staged-extensions> repository.
    The ``staged-extensions`` repository is used to submit new extension to the catalog via pull requests.